chagunda/moleculAR/README.md

     <li>Step 3: Scan the QR code for the molecule or orbital you want to view.</li>
     <li>Step 4: Explore the 3D model of the molecule or orbital that hovers over the QR Code.
 Rotate, zoom, and explore the structure from different angles.</li></ul>

   <p>Thank you for choosing MoleculAR!
-We welcome any feedback you may have on the app and its use in chemistry education.</p>
+We welcome any feedback you may have on the app and its use in chemistry education.
+We hope that MoleculAR will be a valuable tool for educators and students alike.</p>

   <hr>
   <footer>